huchenlei/stable-diffusion-ps-pea/README.md

 - Add a way to trigger overlay of config directly from generation view.
 - [*DONE*] Hide page name text on nav bar by default to save space (only show when hover on icon).
 - Provide an exit button to reset generation state to kInitial.
+- Improve mask capturing for very large images.
+Currently the crop is done by exporting the whole image out, and then do the crop in fabric.js.
+This can be very inefficient if the canvas is large.

 # Development
 ## Setup HTTPS